The most common Youtube Report, or Endpoint, is the Basic Stats from Video Reports (see screenshot below)

 FETCH CURRENT/LAST MONTH + METADATA EXTRACT DATE

-If client wants to visualize data from the ongoing Month, selecting "Current Month" and fetching every day is necessary.
-If client however can wait for the beginning of next Month to visualize its data, fetching "Last Month" one time on the first day of next month is enough.
+If you want to visualize data from the ongoing Month, selecting "Current Month" and fetching every day is necessary.
+If, however, you can wait for the beginning of the next month to visualize data, fetching "Last Month" on the first day of next month is sufficient.

-Since there is no field "Date" pulled from the API, it is also important to set correct overwrite options as we cannot simply overwrite on "Video_published_at", with the risk to overwrite everything with each new import.
+Since there is no field "Date" pulled from the API, it is also important to set correct overwrite options as Adverity cannot simply overwrite "Video_published_at", without the risk of overwriting all data with each new import.

-To get a timestamp, we need to extract the date from the meta_data as followed:
+- To get a timestamp, we need to use transformation scripts to extract the date from the meta_data as follows:

-Once the fields start_date and end_date have been created, we need to map them in Schema mapping.
-In the meantime, we need to select in Schema mapping the 2 following Key columns: Start_date, Video_id, (Or Start_date and Video_published_at).
+- Once the fields "start_date" and "end_date" have been created, we need to map them as Key Columns in Schema Mapping.
+Select the 2 following Key columns: "Start_date", "Video_id", (Or "Start_date" and "Video_published_at").

-Finally, in Tab Overwrite options, we need to select "Datastream" + "Key Columns".
+- Finally, in Overwrite options, we need to select "Datastream" + "Key Columns".